tadhgboyle/tab/README.md

     - Return an individual item from an order.
 A counter shows how many are left to be returned.
 Multiple backend checks to verify validity of return.
 - Editable GST and PST percentages.
 - Detailed user history and order list pages with fully interactive and searchable tables.
+- Detailed statistics charts (Thanks to [Laravel Charts](https://charts.erik.cat/)!)
+    - View # of orders and returns.
+    - View all products and how many times they have sold.
+    - More planned charts in roadmap.

 ## Screenshots: